 Isn’t Bitcoin mining a waste of energy?

 Spending energy to secure and operate a payment system is hardly a waste.
 Like any other payment service, the use of Bitcoin entails processing costs.
-Services necessary for the operation of currently widespread monetary systems, such as banks, credit cards, and armored vehicles, also use a lot of energy.
+Services necessary for the operation of currently widespread monetary systems, such as banks, credit cards, and armoured vehicles, also use a lot of energy.

 How does mining help secure Bitcoin?

-Mining creates the equivalent of a competitive lottery that makes it very difficult for anyone to consecutively add new blocks of transactions into the block chain.
+Mining creates the equivalent of a competitive lottery that makes it very difficult for anyone to consecutively add new blocks of transactions into the blockchain.
 This protects the neutrality of the network by preventing any individual from gaining the power to block certain transactions.

 What does MH/s, GH/s mean?

 These abbreviations stand for the hashing power that your miner is generating.
 MH/s stands for megahash per second and GH/s stands for gigahash per second.
 There is a direct correlation between how fast your miner works and how profitable it will be.